trustedtomato/id3-rw/README.md

 See [generated docs](https://trustedtomato.github.io/id3-rw/docs/).

 ## Contributing
 Clone this repository.
-You should build the Rust project by running `build.sh`.
+You should setup & build the Rust project by running `make setup` and `make build`.
-To run the examples locally, you need to `cd` into `www`, run `npm install` then `npm start`.
+To run the examples locally, you need to `cd` into `www` and run `npm start`.
 Now you should be able to access the examples at `localhost:8080`.

 If you have any questions, feel free to open an issue!